Google Search: Complaints about indexing

 In 2003, The New York Times complained about Google's indexing, claiming that Google's caching of content on its site infringed its copyright for the content.
 In both Field v.
 Google and Parker v.
 Google, the United States District Court of Nevada ruled in favor of Google.

+Child sexual abuse

+A 2019 New York Times article on Google Search showed that images of child sexual abuse had been found on Google and that the company had been reluctant at times to remove them.

 January 2009 malware bug

 Google flags search results with the message "This site may harm your computer" if the site is known to install malicious software in the background or otherwise surreptitiously.
 For approximately 40 minutes on January 31, 2009, all search results were mistakenly classified as malware and could therefore not be clicked; instead a warning message was displayed and the user was required to enter the requested URL manually.
 The bug was caused by human error.
 The URL of "/" (which expands to all URLs) was mistakenly added to the malware patterns file.

 Possible misuse of search results

-In 2007, a group of researchers observed a tendency for users to rely exclusively on Google Search for finding information, writing that "With the Google interface the user gets the impression that the search results imply a kind of totality. ...
+In 2007, a group of researchers observed a tendency for users to rely exclusively on Google Search for finding information, writing that "With the Google interface the user gets the impression that the search results imply a kind of totality.
 In fact, one only sees a small part of what one could see if one also integrates other research tools."

 In 2011, Google Search query results have been shown by Internet activist Eli Pariser to be tailored to users, effectively isolating users in what he defined as a filter bubble.
 Pariser holds algorithms used in search engines such as Google Search responsible for catering "a personal ecosystem of information".
 Although contrasting views have mitigated the potential threat of "informational dystopia" and questioned the scientific nature of Pariser's claims, filter bubbles have been mentioned to account for the surprising results of the U.S. presidential election in 2016 alongside fake news and echo chambers, suggesting that Facebook and Google have designed personalized online realities in which "we only see and hear what we like".